oVirt/ovirt-site/source/develop/release-management/features/storage/backup-storage-domain.html.md

 * User can not run VMs with disks reside on a storage domain configured as backup, since running VM might manipulate the disk's data.
 * VMs with disks residing on a backup storage domain can not be previewed.
 * Live move of disks to the backup storage domain will be restricted.
+* A backup domain cannot be elected as the master domain.
+* The Hosted Engine's domain can't be configured as a backup domain.
+* The backup domain cannot be the target of memory volumes.

 #### Open Issues